Burgois

-Burgois is a hamlet in north Cornwall, England, United Kingdom situated approximately one mile south of Padstow.
+Burgois (Borrgos, meaning Wooded Protuberance) is a hamlet in north Cornwall, England, United Kingdom situated approximately one mile south of Padstow.
 It is 5 miles west of the town of Wadebridge.

 The hamlet has a pub, the Pickwick Inn, but no other community facilities.
 It is within the Church of England parish of St Issey and the St Issey and St Tudy division of Cornwall Council.